marcgg/marcgg.github.com/_posts/2013-10-29-mixing-languages.md

 I mostly find [my](http://www.radiolab.org/) [content](http://www.thisamericanlife.org/)
 [in](http://continuecast.podomatic.com/) [English](http://themoth.org/about/programs/the-moth-podcast).
-Same goes for reading, I like novels written in French, but most of the blog posts or in depth articles that I read will be in English.
+Same goes for reading, I like novels written in French, but most of the blog posts or in-depth articles that I read will be in English.
 Same logic goes for movies, shows, songs...

 All this seems to keep the confusion alive, even if I don't speak the